-- Lessons within grade 7 include concept and skills practice that require students to select and use diverse strategies, promoting the use of the most efficient strategy rather than relying on a single strategy for every problem.
-For example, in the "Intervention, Armadillo Crossing" lesson of the Volume unit, students play interactive games to practice solving for both area and perimeter in the same problems with different geometric figures. - Lessons in the materials include opportunities for students to select and use diverse strategies, promoting the use of the most efficient strategy rather than relying on a single strategy for every problem.
-For example, in Ratios, Rates, and Percents students revisit and
+- Lessons within grade 8 include concept and skills practice that require students to select and use diverse strategies, promoting the most efficient strategy rather than relying on a single strategy for every problem.
+For example, in the "Intervention, Armadillo Crossing" lesson of the Volume unit, students play interactive games to solve for both area and perimeter simultaneously with different geometric figures. - Lessons in the materials include opportunities for students to select and use diverse strategies, promoting the most efficient strategy rather than relying on a single strategy for every problem.
+For example, in Functions, students revisit and apply more than one way a function is represented using concepts and skills involving tables, coordinate points, graphs, equations, and inputs/outputs.
+The understanding of concepts and skills is reiterated with increasing complexity as students compare representations from previous lessons to determine if that representation is a function.